 Gelede Masks, are according to the Society of African Missions (SMA) To Protect Man from Witches.
 Gelede masks are worn by men, but may portray a wide range of male and female characters.
 The masks are formally danced in identical pairs and adorned with elaborate, colorful costumes composed of numerous layers of expensive imported cloth, as well as locally made cloth.
 The mask is worn tilted over the forehead, allowing the dancer to see out beneath the rim through an attached veil of cloth.

-Fair condition with clear traces of wear and tear.
-The right arm of the reptile on the mask contains is crack due to aging.
+Reasonable condition with clear traces of wear and tear.
+On top, a part of the coiffure / crown is broken.

 Provenance: former private collection from Belgium.